Stoneridge National Night Out

 6/20/2016 The Board of Directors of Stoneridge welcomes our newest member of the Board.
 Tonna Marcyes.
-Tonna and her husband Steve have been a homeowners of the Stoneridge nieghborhood for more than 20 years and she brings a great deal of experience to the Board.
+Tonna and her husband Steve have been a homeowners of the Stoneridge neighborhood for more than 20 years and she brings a great deal of experience to the Board.
 She is both an RN and an active Austin Realtor that is very interested in supporting and maintaining our wonderful neighborhood of Stoneridge and Wells Branch.
 Previous Board member,Dan Ernst, has retired from the Board of Directors but will continue to serve as a volunteer member of both the communication and landscape committees of Stoneridge.
-The minutes of the May 2016 Annual Meeting will be posted soon.
+May 2016 Annual Meeting Minutes .

 6/10/2016 In the recent weeks, the Travis County Sheriff's Office has discovered multiple illegal devices used to steal credit card information, known as credit card skimmers, concealed at two gas stations throughout the Austin-area.
 Detectives found two skimmers at one gas station in Wells Branch and at one station on on Highway 71 in Southwest Travis County.
 Roger Wade, a spokesperson for the Travis County Sheriff's Office, says the department is not putting the word out about specific stations in order to protect the businesses' reputations.An internal credit card skimmer attached inside the pump.
 Wade says the department inspected about 60 gas stations within the county in a proactive search effort to discover the skimming devices.
 While deputies did not locate any skimmers initially, they left business owners with information about what to look for.
 Since that time, the department found three illegal devices, at least one of which the department attributes to the outreach to the stations.